aneeshep/metamorph-docs/docs/references.md

 This file holds the config of the baremetal nodes , like the IPMI ip, username , password and the iso images etc

+## userDataConfig.yaml
+`location` : `sites/vvig/node1/userDataConfig.yaml`

+		apiVersion: metamorph.io/v1
+		kind: UserData
+		metadata:
+		  name: node1-user-data
+		namespace: metal3
+		network_config:  network_config.yaml
+		resources:
+		- ../../../types/vvig/userDataSecret.yaml
+		- userData.yaml

+Most of the case, you don't have to change this file.
+This file tells metamorph to take all the files in `userData.yaml` file and merge it together while creating the kuberentes manifests

 ## userData.yaml
 `location` : `sites/vvig/node1/userData.yaml`

-		apiVersion: MetaMorph
-		kind: MetaMorphUserDataGenerator
-		metadata:
-		  name: metamorphuserdata
-		ArgsFromFile: userDataConfig

-Most of the case, you don't have to change this file.
-This file tells metamorph to take all the files in `userDataConfig` file and merge it together while creating the kuberentes manifests

-## userDataConfig
-`location` : `sites/vvig/node1/userDataConfig`

-		../../../types/vvig/userDataSecret.yaml
-		network_config.yaml
+		---
+		RAID_reset: false
+		vendor: Dell

-Most of the case, you don't have to change this file. this file tell the metamorph to take the `network_config.yaml` and merge it to the site type level user data.
+Most of the case, you don't have to change this file. this file tell the metamorph to override the values in the `types/<site_type>/userDataSecret.yaml`